ukparliament/parliament.uk-pugin/README.md

 # Pugin (UK Parliament Brand)
 The brand of UK Parliament created by the [Parliamentary Digital Service][pds] for Parliamentary websites.
-It is named after the designer [Augustus Welby Northmore Pugin][augustus-pugin], who provided designs for the interior of the Palace of Westminster.
+It is named after the Palace of Westminster interior designer [Augustus Welby Northmore Pugin][augustus-pugin].

 [![License][shield-license]][info-license]